 That is why we have launched “DAs Report to You: A Campaign for District Attorney Transparency,” a multi-faceted community education campaign to inform Tennesseans about some of the most powerful elected officials across our state.
 Examples of DA transparency include prosecutors collecting and making public information about their policies and practices related to screening and charging; pretrial release; alternative sentencing options such as diversion programs, drug courts, and problem-solving courts; deferred prosecution or adjudication; plea bargaining; sentencing; and related demographic information.

 Our campaign began with a survey of each of the state’s district attorneys to find out just what types of information their offices collect that could be used by the public to better understand what their elected prosecutors are doing and how effective it is.
 Only one of the state’s 31 elected district attorneys responded.
 We followed this up with an open records request to every DA in the state.
 So far only two have responded directly, and both stated that they do not collect any of the information described above.
-We also received a blanket response from the state attorney general’s office stating that the district attorneys general are looking into what records they have, but no further information has been provided to date.
+We also received a blanket response from the state attorney general’s office stating that, other than caseload, the district attorneys who received our request do not collect any of the information we sought.
 Tennessee DAs’ failure to respond makes our case for us – it’s past time to remove the cloak of secrecy around district attorneys’ activities, and to ensure that they are acting transparently and accountably to the voters who elect them.